typelevel/Laika/docs/basics.md

 Like with the Transform API, all objects are reusable and immutable:

-    val parse = Parse as Markdown
+    val parse = Parse as ReStructuredText

     val doc1 = parse fromFile "input1.md"
     val doc2 = parse fromFile "input2.md"

 [tree-scaladoc]: api/#laika.tree.Elements$